emiliales/Public-Portfolio/README.md

-# PublicPortfolio
+# Public Portfolio
-A public repository for my technical writing portfolio.
+This is a public repository for my technical writing portfolio.